Content-Language" content="en-us">

 1903 kettle, pots and frying pan for toy stoves, Montgomery Ward catalogue

-left long iron griddle, as seen in ads of 1905 (above), just over 4" long
+left long iron griddle, as seen in ads of 1905 (see further above), just over 4" long

 1872 toy sad irons, cast in iron by Stevens & Brown in Cromwell, Conn., USA; the top iron (on the right), belonging to the stand (3¾" long) in the middle, likely is also from their factory, although not shown in the catalogue; the duck iron is 3¼" long